search

 Expert Guide to the significance of Hard Hat colour coding

-Hard hats worn at construction sites in the UK must adhere to the safety standards set by BS EN 397, which involves thorough assessments for shock and impact resistance, and flame resistance, and includes UK markings.
-Please be aware that safety helmets purchased from different countries may not meet British standards or provide the necessary level of protection and are not permitted on construction sites in the UK.
+In the UK, many construction companies follow colour guidance introduced by Build UK to create more consistency across sites.
+Construction sites in the UK must adhere to the safety standards set by BS EN 397, which involves thorough assessments for shock and impact resistance, flame resistance, and includes UK markings.

 View head protection range